YYN192/ecosystem-simulation/README.md

 ### GUI Functions

 - `start_simulation`: Starts the simulation and displays the results.
+- `save_report`: Saves the simulation report to a specified file.
-- `save_logs`: Saves the simulation logs to a specified file.
+- `export_simulation_logs`: Saves the simulation logs to a specified file.
+- `autofill`: Fills the birth rates, death rates, and populations with predefined values and sets iterations to 8.

 ## 🤝 Contribution